Quick Start

 $ bin/smile

 to enter the shell, which is based on Scala REPL.
 If you prefer Ammonite REPL, copy its jar to Smile's lib directory.
 Smile Shell will switch to Ammonite once restarted.
 In the shell, you can run any valid Scala expressions.
-In the simplest case, you can use it as a calculator.
 Besides, all high-level Smile operators are predefined in the shell.
 By default, the shell uses up to 75% memory.
 If you need more memory to handle large data, use the option -J-Xmx or -XX:MaxRAMPercentage.
 For example,

 You can also modify the configuration file ./conf/smile.ini for the memory and other JVM settings.